Veronica-Beligotti/ml-project-magic-telescope/README.md

   </tbody>
 </table>

 When analyzing the results at the 10% threshold, XGBoost emerged as the best-performing model.
 It achieved the highest AUC score and managed to keep the false positive rate low without losing too many gamma events.
 The MLP also performed quite well, but it required significantly more training time compared to the XGB and still did not manage to match its performance.
 Finally, the CNN was found to be the worst model.
 This is likely due to the fact that the images it analyses were artificially generated and contained less detailed information compared to the tabular data.
-Having more details about the spatial distribution of the key pixels might improve its performance.
+Having a clearer representation of the spatial distribution of the key pixels might improve its performance.

 <table>
   <tr>